 You are not alone if you are appearing for the IELTS more than once.
 Trust us, we know how many cases of second attempts become a part of our student base every year.
 The reading section can wrongfully be interpreted as easy by some, given that most of us would’ve had exposure to the language through books.
-We do, after all, have the second largest English-speaking population in the whole world.
+We do, after all, have the second-largest English-speaking population in the whole world.

-a.
-Things to read
+Things to Read

 As tempted as we are to tell you to read any genre you like, we cannot.
-Forthe techniques you have to practice for the reading section of IELTS, fiction or entertainment doesn’t work well.
-The most common articles that you canexpect and should practice reading are articles from academic journals, magazines, books and newspapers.
+For the techniques you have to practice for the reading section of IELTS, fiction or entertainment doesn’t work well.
+The most common articles that you can expect and should practice reading are articles from academic journals, magazines, books and newspapers.

 Speed is one extremely important skill in reading that is not given enough attention.
 The sooner you understand the idea of a passage, the faster you can answer questions.
 Learn the art of skimming by picking up words that matter in a sentence.
 For example, in the sentence – ‘The sooner you understand the idea of a passage, the faster you can answer’ The words in bold will more or less tell you the essence of the sentence.
-Try reading every fifth word to see how if it helps you speed up.
+Try reading every fifth word to see how it helps you speed up.

 Make notes next to paragraphs that you feel are important.
-This is called annotating.
+This is called the annotating.
 Annotating will help you quickly find the right passage to read for a specific answer.
 It will almost be like your personal index.
 Don’t spend more than 3-4 minutes reading and annotating paragraphs.

 40 questions in 60 minutes.
 If you are any good at math, you know this means that for each question you get 1.5 minutes to write down the correct answer.
 Include in this the time needed to read 1500 words on 3 different topics.